AbomiDaba/JavaScript-330-final/README.md

+Update: I have a mongo connection and server connection with 2 out of 3 CRUD rotes and tests completed.
+All I have left to do is my last CRUD route and test that go with it

 1.)
 This project will operate in a scenario where people want to keep track of their workout regime

 2.)
 This project seeks to solve to help those keep track of their workout regimes for those who have a hard time remembering